Party per chevron Gules and Argent, two acorns slipped Or and in base a fleur de lis Azure.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Invected, Between, Proper, Facing sinister, Pointed, Double pointed, Armed, Azure, Bend, Flag, Acorn, Structured and parallel blazons, Boa, Brim-DeForest, Brady, Springing, Wreath, Base, Charged, Certification, Stag, Upon (wreath), Crest, Created, Outlined in sable, Two, In base, Coat of arms, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Knox, Kelly Kathleen, Motto, Party per chevron, Or, Argent, Fesswise, Debruised, Rose, Sable, Sabre, Vert, Slipped, Freehand, Three and One.
+Invected, Between, Proper, Facing sinister, Pointed, Double pointed, Armed, Azure, Bend, Flag, Acorn, Structured and parallel blazons, Boa, Brim-DeForest, Brady, Springing, Base, Charged, Stag, Upon (wreath), Crest, Created, Cross, Outlined, Outlined in sable, In base, Coat of arms, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Knox, Kelly Kathleen, Motto, Party per chevron, Or, Leather, Argent, Fesswise, Debruised, Rose, Sable, Sabre, Vert, Slipped, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,